oxc-project/javascript-parser-in-rust/blog/grammar.md

 and we can forbid this by adding `use strict`: `function foo(a, a) { "use strict" }`.
 Later on in es6, other grammars were added to function parameters, for example `function foo({ a }, b = c) {}`.

-Now what happens if we write the following where "01" is a strict mode error?
+Now, what happens if we write the following where "01" is a strict mode error?

 ```javaScript
 function foo(value=(function() { return "\01" }())) {